dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 Explain the fields as you create this org unit group.
 Save it when you are finished.

-#### STOP - Perform Excercise 7
+#### STOP - Perform Excercise 6

-### Explain connection of data dimensions to analytics and use created groups in visualizer
+### Explain the connection of data dimensions to analytics and use created groups in visualizer

 Note that in order to use this org unit group set in analysis, analytics will need to be run and "data dimension" should be ticked within the org unit group set.
 If this is not done, it can not be used as a dimension in analysis.
 Some caution should also be exercised not to have an overwhelming amount of dimensions for the user, as that will make it very hard for them to find what they need.